Héritage Montréal

 Special this year: we offer you the possibility to buy the 2022 poster alone or in combination with last year's poster if you missed your chance!

-For many years now, the Fondation Héritage Montréal has been proud to be able to count on the support of several hundred members, who contribute to developing a civic presence, an added legitimacy and a support network that enables us to gather the resources we need to accomplish our mission.
-Join this dynamic community of metropolis lovers and contribute to the enhancement and preservation of our heritage.
+For many years, the Héritage Montréal Foundation Héritage Montréal proud to count on the support of several hundred members who contribute to developing a civic presence, added legitimacy, and a support network that brings together the resources necessary to accomplish our mission.
+Join this dynamic community of lovers of the city and contribute to the enhancement and preservation of our heritage.

 Your membership will allow you to benefit from privileged access to our rich programming, newsletters allowing you to follow our actions and exclusive activities for members, in addition to enjoying advantages with our partners.